 Let customer service innovation evolve your culture – All too often, customer service is placed into a box with how they can work with customers to resolve issues.
 Be it having to follow a script or constantly passing a customer between agents, customer service teams can feel restrained from doing their job.
 Instead of having a singular focus on immediate efficiency, let customer service agents think outside the box from time to time to solve issues.
 Customer support software can help agents innovate by enabling agents to work together to find the best solutions for customers in a timely fashion.
 This type of collaboration can go a long way in improving your culture.

 Want to learn more about how companies are ditching the script?
 Click here to download our whitepaper on killing the scripted customer service response.

 Create an environment of open communication – A company culture of ideas and innovation needs open communication in order to thrive.
 Even the most brilliant minds sometimes have an idea that just doesn’t work – instead of reprimanding for a rare failure, create a dialogue just like if the idea was successful.
 Evaluate the idea in principle, look at what worked and what didn’t, and then determine next steps.
 You’ll get more open and transparent dialogues internally by having open communication with your customer service team and treating all ideas, successful or not, in a similar way.
 This level of communication will filter down internally and can reach your customers who will appreciate the candor of agents as they work together to solve issues in a timely fashion.

 To summarize, the link between company culture and customer service can be strong and a core component of a business if it is created and maintained successfully.
-Make sure current and new employees know what your culture is and encourage them to innovate and be creative within your cultural structure.
+Make sure current and new employees know what your culture is and encourage them to collaborate, innovate, and be creative within your cultural structure.
 Don’t be too harsh on failure as you want the culture to remain positive and vibrant.
 Your customer service team will project your company culture to your most important asset – your customers – and it’s vital that this culture is worthy of being seen proudly by everyone.